iCliniq Logo

 • The fifth phase is the final stage.
 It involves surgery.

-The interstitial cystitis symptoms can come back even if the disease has been in remission for an extended period of time.
-The exact cause of recurrence is not known.
+Interstitial cystitis symptoms can come back even if the disease has been in remission for an extended period.
+The exact cause of the recurrence is not known.
 Also, there is no known method to prevent recurrences.
-Patients can try to avoid the symptoms by:
+Patients can try to avoid the symptoms by making some lifestyle changes:

 • Staying on their medical treatments even after remission of the condition.

-• Avoiding certain foods that may irritate the bladder and cause infection.
+• Avoid certain foods that may irritate the bladder and cause infection.

 • Avoiding certain activities or stresses that might make interstitial cystitis worse.

-The specific foods or activities that affect interstitial cystitis are different for various patients, and so each person has to discuss their individual plan with the doctors.
+• The specific foods or activities that affect interstitial cystitis are different for various patients, so each person must discuss their plan with the doctors.

 What Is the Differential Diagnosis of Interstitial Cystitis?

-Interstitial cystitis can lead to various complications and some of which include:
+Interstitial cystitis can lead to various complications, some of which include:

 • Reduced bladder capacity.